akande56/campus-life/docs/docs/api/student.md

 ## 9. Get Semester Experiences
 `Endpoint: api/v1/student/semester/<int:semester_id>/experiences/`
 Method: GET
-Description: Retrieve experiences for a specific semester.
+Description: Retrieve the list of experiences for the current user in a specific semester.
 Parameters:
 semester_id (integer): ID of the semester.
 Token Header Required: Yes